Cluster-DE/cariad-eng-it-frame-wp05/README.md

 The ghe-restore command is part of the GitHub backup utils.
 Please use [this](https://github.com/github/backup-utils/blob/master/docs/README.md) documentation as a reference.

 1. Prepare the Environment:
-Log into the GitHub Enterprise server where you want to restore the repository.
+Log into the GitHub Enterprise server vm where you want to restore the repository.
 Ensure you have the necessary permissions to perform the restore operation.

 2. Stop Services (if necessary):
 If you are restoring a live instance, it’s a good practice to stop the GitHub services to prevent data inconsistencies.

-3. Locate the Backup File:
+3. Locate/Create the Backup File:
 Identify the backup file you want to restore.
-Backup files are usually named with a timestamp and might look like ```ghe-backup-YYYY-MM-DD.tar.gz```.
+Backup files are usually named with a timestamp and might look like ```ghe-backup-YYYY-MM-DD.tar.gz``` or create the backup with the ```ghe-backup``` command.

 4. Run the Restore Command:
 Use the ghe-restore command to initiate the restore process.
 The basic syntax is: